fmirogea/dataeng-nanodegree-p4-datalake/README.md

 Once the job is complete, you can verify the output in the S3 bucket or any other location that you have specified in the script.

 ## Costs
+The cost of an EMR Cluster is determined by the number of nodes used.
+In this project, a Cluster consisting of three instances (one master and two core nodes) of type m5.xlarge (with 4vCPU and 16 GB RAM) was utilized for development purposes.
+The cost for this setup in the USA West (Oregon) region was approximately 0.576 USD per hour at the time of the project's implementation.

 ## File descriptions
 Different files and folders can be found in the repository::